ahdavarzani/temperature-prediction-ml/README.md

 **Output:**

-- Three days with the largest absolute errors in 2025
+- Days where Linear Regression error is above its average MAE in 2025
 - For each of these days:
   - Target date and input date
   - Predicted and actual temperature
   - Absolute error and direction (overestimated / underestimated)
   - Meteorological conditions on the three days before and the target day
 - Output file: `outputs/high_error_days_model_comparison.csv` containing:
-  - Dates of high-error days
+  - Dates where Linear Regression error exceeds its MAE
   - Actual and predicted temperatures for all models
   - Absolute error for each model
   - Best model for each day (lowest absolute error)
+- Additional output:
+  - Top 10 days with the largest absolute errors for Linear Regression (regardless of error sign)
+  - Detailed review of the 3 days with the largest absolute errors, including weather context

 ## Error Analysis (Summary)